Michael Sallustio, JD

 Mediation can help with disputes concerning:

-Family and Business Matters; Child Custody: Neighbor Issues; Workplace; School; Estates; and much more.
+Family and Business Matters; Child Custody; Neighbor Issues; Workplace; School; Estates; and much more.

 About Michael Sallustio

 Michael Sallustio is a former attorney and entrepreneur.
 After practicing law for five years, he realized he didn’t like the adversarial nature of his role in the legal system.
 That’s when he pursued his passion for health and nutrition and owned and operated several related businesses.
 When he later became embroiled in a custody battle, he became inspired to become a mediator.
 He realized he could be of better service to people in conflict by helping them come together with a solution that satisfied both parties rather than advocating for one side resulting in a winner and a loser.
 He's committed to seeing all sides of a story and approaching conflict from a place of objectivity, helping people reach a common ground that was previously clouded by the emotion of being embroiled in a difficult situation.
-Michael also feels passionately about sparing people the enormous amount of time, energy and expense that results from a bitter legal conflict.
+Michael also feels passionate about sparing people the enormous amount of time, energy, and expense that results from a bitter legal conflict.

 So, what IS Mediation, anyway?

 Mediation is a voluntary process for resolving disputes between two or more parties by which an independent mediator assists them in reaching a mutually satisfactory resolution.
 A mediation session involves a reciprocal conversation about the dispute by the parties, as opposed to the formal presentation of evidence and witnesses that would take place in a trial, arbitration, or administrative hearing.
 In this sense, it is an informal process and, as such, what is discussed in the mediation is completely confidential and cannot be used as evidence in any subsequent legal or administrative arena.

 What is a Mediator?